 Dr Megan Rossi (Doctor of Philosophy (Medical Science) ’15) is a registered dietitian who shares her science-based nutrition advice to her online following of more than 100,000 readers.
-Ahead of the release of her debut book later this year, Contact’s Rachel Westbury sat down with Rossi for some easy-to-digest information on all things gut health.
+Contact’s Rachel Westbury sat down with Rossi for some easy-to-digest information on all things gut health.

 What is gut health, and why is it so important?